jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 `git checkout` is the way to switch to a new branch.
 When you run that command you should see the following output:

-{% codeblock Output for 'git new branch %}
+{% codeblock Output for: git new branch %}
 Switched to branch 'jonathan_new_feature'
 {% endcodeblock %}